 She told a psychiatrist she had taken the drug while her husband was away and delivered the baby boy by herself at home.

-Catt said the child was not breathing or moving and that she had buried his body, but did not reveal the location.'No remorse'
+Catt said the child was not breathing or moving and that she had buried his body, but did not reveal the location.